The Seventh of March Speech was one of the most famous orations delivered by Daniel Webster, an orator who had no equal.

 Mr. President, I wish to speak today, not as a Massachusetts man, nor as a Northern man, but as an American, and a member of the Senate of the United States. . . .
 I speak for the preservation of the Union.
 Hear me for my cause.

-He spoke for 3-1/2 hours, a relatively short time for Webster, who sometimes spoke for five hours.
+He spoke for 3-1/2 hours, a relatively short time for Webster, who sometimes went on for five.

 "Liberty!
 Liberty!
 Pho!” said Ralph Waldo Emerson.
 “Let Mr. Webster, for decency's sake shut his lips for once and forever on this word.
 The word 'Liberty' in the mouth of Mr. Webster sounds like the word 'love' in the mouth of a courtesan."